The Goodyear Tire & Rubber Company (GT) Downgrade Issued by Wall Street Gurus

-The Goodyear Tire & Rubber Company (NASDAQ:GT) went up by 0.77% from its latest closing price compared to the recent 1-year high of $20.70.
-The company’s stock price has collected 1.75% of gains in the last five trading sessions.
-Press Release reported on 07/29/21 that Goodyear Expands RH-4A+ Lineup To Include 40.00r57
+The Goodyear Tire & Rubber Company (NASDAQ:GT) went up by 6.55% from its latest closing price compared to the recent 1-year high of $20.70.
+The company’s stock price has collected 3.50% of gains in the last five trading sessions.
+Press Release reported on 08/06/21 that Goodyear Reports Second Quarter, First Half 2021 Results

 Is It Worth Investing in The Goodyear Tire & Rubber Company (NASDAQ :GT) Right Now?

-Plus, the 36-month beta value for GT is at 2.15.
-Opinions of the stock are interesting as 4 analysts out of 9 who provided ratings for The Goodyear Tire & Rubber Company declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 1 as “sell.”
+The Goodyear Tire & Rubber Company (NASDAQ:GT) scored a price-to-earnings ratio above its average ratio, recording 28.03 x from its present earnings ratio.
+Plus, the 36-month beta value for GT is at 2.17.
+Opinions of the stock are interesting as 4 analysts out of 10 who provided ratings for The Goodyear Tire & Rubber Company declared the stock was a “buy,” while 0 rated the stock as “overweight,” 5 rated it as “hold,” and 1 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.